 Excise duties are levied on five major goods: beer, wine, spirits, tobacco and fuel.
 They are levied at a flat rate (per pint, per litre, per packet etc.); tobacco products are subject to an additional ad valorem tax of 22% of the total retail price (including the flat-rate duty and VAT).
 Since flat-rate duties are expressed in cash terms, they must be revalorised (i.e. increased in line with inflation) each year in order to maintain their real value.
-Table 7 shows the rates of duties levied in 2003-04.
-Excise duties are forecast to raise £38.4 billion in 2003-04.
+Table 7 shows the rates of duties levied in 2004-05.
+These excise duties are forecast to raise £40.2 billion in 2004-05.

-Table 7: Excise duties, 2003-04
+Table 7: Excise duties, 2004-05